MN Camp Staff Materials

 Cabin Groups

 At Summer Camp, campers are divided into cabins with 6-8 campers with 2 counselors and a nurse.
 In addition, our host site, Camp Knutson, has an awesome seasonal staff and one of the K staff will help support your cabin group as needed.
-Directors Brooke Hohag and Morgan Freeburg will be present at all camp sessions, along with a lead nurses and three cardiologists to ensure that staff and campers are medically supported.
+Directors Brooke Hohag, Laura Miller, and Morgan Freeburg will be present at some or all sessions, along with a wellness director, lead nurse and 2-3 cardiologists to ensure that staff and campers are medically supported.

 Medical Details